 Whether you are looking to spend some time sightseeing or visiting for retail therapy, you’re going to need somewhere to stay.
 If luxury is a must on your vacations, then we have just the places for you.
 We have compiled a list of the best luxury hotels in London.
 From hipster opulence to regency luxury, we have something for everyone.

-Let’s look at some of the ultimate luxury hotels in London and see which one takes your fancy.
+Let’s look at some best hotels in London and see which one takes your fancy.

 Tucked neatly beside the Battersea Power Station, the art’otel is a chic stop.
 The art’otel London Battersea Station is so much more than just a modern hotel.
 In the seriously stylish Battersea, you can see the power station proudly standing from the 16th-floor rooftop bar or from the heated infinity pool.

 The Sun Street Hotel is a brand new 5-star spot just on the edge of Shoreditch.
-The interiors of the Sun Street Hotel are reminisce of a mid-century gentlemen’s club meets a modern interiors magazine.
+The interior of the Sun Street Hotel is reminiscent of a mid-century gentlemen’s club meets a modern interior magazine.
 With 41 uniquely styled rooms, you’ll also find a cocktail bar, orangery, library, sun terrace and restaurant.

 “Being so close to everything and having great transport links meant that we could hop on a tube and be in Trafalgar Square in no time.”Check availability

 With rooms varying in style from Georgian Grandeur to Art Deco chic, no two stays will be the same.
-Locally there are a wealth of music-loving venues and rock and roll eateries available.
+Locally, there is a wealth of music-loving venues and rock and roll eateries available.

 “I loved the vibe of the area as well as the rooms.
 They were so beautifully decorated I didn’t want to venture out!”Check availability

-Tucked out of view from the wider world, the Vintry and Mercer blends tradition with a contemporary style.
-Nestled in the heart of the city yet tucked away from view, the Vintry and Mercer takes its design inspiration from the historic textile sellers that previously occupied the building.
+Tucked out of view from the wider world, the Vintry and Mercer blend tradition with a contemporary style.
+Nestled in the heart of the city yet tucked away from view, the Vintry and Mercer take its design inspiration from the historic textile sellers that previously occupied the building.

-Using a contemporary twist on a traditional heritage, the rooms and lobbies are beautifully decorated.
-The Library is a peaceful setting for an afternoon cocktail and the Vintry Kitchen Café and Wine Bar is a popular spot for both locals and guests.
-One of our favourites luxury hotels in London.
+Using a contemporary twist on a traditional heritage, the rooms, and lobbies are beautifully decorated.
+The Library is a peaceful setting for an afternoon cocktail, and the Vintry Kitchen Café and Wine Bar is a popular spot for both locals and guests.
+One of our favourite luxury hotels in London.

-“The Kitchen Café was a real treat; the menu catered for me (I’m a vegan), which I was very grateful for!”Check availability
+“The Kitchen Café was a real treat; the menu catered for me (I’m a vegan), which I was deeply grateful for!”Check availability

 With the grandeur that you expect from these imposing buildings, the Grosvenor House Suites are like a home from home.
 Situated in Mayfair, the Grosvenor House Suites have long stood for grandeur and elegance.